iam-mhaseeb/Airbnb-Bot/README.md

 4. Activate virtual environment with command `source venv/bin/activate`
 5. Install dependencies with command `pip install -r requirements.txt`
 6. Complete playwright installation with command `playwright install`
+7. Add email and password in `constants.py`
-7. Start the flask server with command `flask --app app --debug run`
+8. Start the flask server with command `flask --app app --debug run`
-8. Go to http://127.0.0.1:5000/ to access index page
+9. Go to http://127.0.0.1:5000/ to access index page
-9. Fill in details `host_id`, and `message`
+10. Fill in details `host_id`, and `message`
-10. Click submit and you are good to go
+11. Click submit and you are good to go
-11. Let the bot do rest of the work for you
+12. Let the bot do rest of the work for you